dinespoulsen/CV/README.md

 **Statoil UK** (May 2015 to November 2016)
 - Commercial Downstream Gas/Power Operator

-*Part of the downstream gas operator shift team.
-The team is responsible for balancing and optimization of Statoil's downstream gas portfolios*
+*Part of the downstream gas/power operator shift team.
+The team is responsible for balancing and optimization of Statoil's downstream gas/power portfolios*

 **Statoil ASA** (Nov 2011 to May 2015)
-- Analyst in Asset Management Refinery
+- Analyst in Asset Management Refinery (May 2014 - May 2015)

-*Part of a team responsible for the overall result and long term strategies of the oil refineries Mongstad and Kalundborg.*
+*I project managed several projects relating to Statoil's European Oil refineries Mongstad and Kalundborg.*

-- Gas Trader in Upstream Origination
+- Gas Trader in Upstream Origination (Feb 2013 - May 2014)

-*Part of a team responsible for identifying and analysing upstream gas opportunities on the Norwegian Continental Shelf to maximize the value of Statoil’s upstream gas portfolio.*
+*I was part of a team responsible for identifying and analyzing upstream gas opportunities on the Norwegian Continental Shelf in order to maximize the value of Statoil’s upstream gas portfolio.*

-- Gas Analyst in Market Analysis
+- Gas Analyst in Market Analysis (Nov 2011 - Feb 2013)

-*Part of a team responsible for identifying and analysing global gas markets with a primary focus on European markets contributing to the development of corporate strategy.*
+*I performed quantitative modeling of gas supply/demand fundamentals.
+Analyzed global gas markets with a primary focus on European markets and contributed to the development of the corporate gas strategy.*

 **Salfarm** (June 2010 to Nov 2011)
 - Regional sales manager for Sweden and Norway